APACTestDrive/Container-Native-Development-with-OKE/LabGuide100.md

 ## Required Artifacts

-- The following lab requires:
-  - An Oracle Cloud Trial Account
+- The following lab requires an Oracle Public Cloud account.
+You may use your own cloud account, or a cloud account that you obtained through a trial.

 # Provision Kubernetes Using the OCI Console